ShogunPanda-archive/devdnsd/README.md

 ## Advanced usage

-Just type `devdns help` and you'll see all available options.
+Just type `devdnsd help` and you'll see all available options.

 ## Configuration